-Governments need to put cities first when it comes to policy-making, writes the European Union’s Smart City Marketplace.
+Governments need to prioritise dynamic regulation when it comes to policy-making, write experts supporting the European Union’s Smart City Marketplace.

 The world‘s supply, transport and consumption is in the middle of a paradigm shift that has only been accelerated by the COVID-19 pandemic.
 Cities are transitioning towards an integrated, renewable and decentralized energy market structure.
 The rapid advancements in technology within energy, e-mobility and digitalization present financially attractive alternatives for an energy transition.
 However, existing regulatory and legal frameworks from the local level to the European are acting as obstacles, rather than enablers, in the transition towards positive energy districts and climate neutral cities of the future.

 We - experts, city practitioners and businesses - must act to change those frameworks.

 A new Initiative under the European Commission’s Smart City Marketplace proposes a path to a modern and fair regulatory and legal framework for positive energy districts and cities, supported by a renewable European energy market.
 As a starting point, the Initiative invites European experts to cooperate on 11 multi-sector actions and required changes in current regulatory frameworks.
 These proposed actions will provide powerful incentives to create and operate positive energy districts and cities within or including a local energy system, which would hence become a scalable reality.

 The Initiative aims to propose changes in regulation focused on best practices in cities, industry, research and societal stakeholders that engage in transdisciplinary demonstration and innovation activities.
 It seeks cooperation and knowledge transfer with experts in local and European projects, networks and platforms, and is the first of its kind in the European Smart City context.